 It’s fair to say that the classic focus of internal compliance obligations is concerned with performance of the contract.
 This covers aspects like how well:

-- The organisation placed orders according to the agreed process
+- The organisation placed orders according to the agreed contract process

 - The supplier delivered what was ordered when it was expected